Rocket League Update 1.99: Fast & Furious, Patch Notes, & More

 What’s coming with Rocket League Update 1.99?

 Rocket League Update 1.99 brings new Fast & Furious content to Rocket League.
-Furthermore, there is the Select Favorites item and a number of bug fixes.
+Furthermore, there is the Select Favorites item series and a number of bug fixes.
 It’s actually one of the most comprehensive updates we’ve seen for Rocket League in a long time.
 Most recent updates have added a few new features, but only included one or two bug fixes.
 This update is different: there’s some new content and some bug fixes!
 Exciting!

 Where can I get the Rocket League Update 1.99?